geirsagberg/logseq-cleanup-orphans/README.md

 ## How It Works

 1. The plugin scans all pages in your graph
-2. For each page, it checks if the page is empty:
+2. For each page (excluding journal and system pages), it checks:
+   - **Is the page empty?**
      - Has no blocks at all
      - Or has a single block with no meaningful content (empty, "-", "*", or whitespace)
+   - **Does the page have any linked references?**
+     - Checks if any other pages or blocks link to this page
-3. Empty pages are marked as orphaned (skipping journal and system pages)
+3. Only pages that are both empty AND have no linked references are marked as orphaned
-4. You'll see a confirmation dialog showing how many orphaned pages were found
+4. You'll see a confirmation dialog listing the first 10 orphaned pages
 5. Upon confirmation, all orphaned pages are deleted

 ## Development